gnimmelf/hurdalecovillage-org-cms/__footer.md

 Woofers, click [here](https://wwoofnorway.org/en/hosts?searchTerm=hurdal)!

-For endringer, send e-post til gnimmelf@gmail.com
+For endringer, send e-post til gnimmelf@gmail.com (Other requets will *not* be answered)